ISA-Certified Arborists

 Think of a tree health assessment like an annual checkup.
 Just because a tree looks fine on the outside doesn’t mean it’s not battling hidden disease or structural issues.

-Why Tree Health Assessment is Imporant
+Why Tree Health Assessments Are Needed

 Bellingham’s climate brings a mix of wet winters, occasional snow, and windy coastal storms.
 These conditions can stress even hardy Northwest trees.
 Without regular checkups, hidden problems like root rot, insect infestations, or structural weaknesses may go unnoticed until it is too late.